soundshader/soundshader.github.io/birdglyph/README.md

 # Birdglyphs

-Birdglyphs are spatial representation of birdsongs, which are temporal projections of birdglyphs.
+Birdglyphs are spatial representation of birdsongs.

 Click on the images to see the corresponding birdsongs on xeno-canto.org.